-DOD Lashes Out on Accusations of Being 'Woke,' Defends Studying CRT
+Pentagon Leader: Accusations of Military Being 'Woke' Are 'Offensive'

-Biden Pentagon leaders lashed out at Republican lawmakers who grilled them on the teaching of critical race theory in the military, as well as generic accusations the military is becoming “woke,” during a hearing Tuesday in front of the House Armed Services Committee.
+Biden Pentagon leaders at a hearing on Tuesday lashed out at Republican lawmakers who grilled them on critical race theory spreading in the military, with the top military officer saying he was “offended” by accusations the military is becoming “woke.”

-“I personally find it offensive that we are accusing the United States military, our general officers, our commissioned, non-commissioned officers of being ‘woke’ or something else,” Chairman of the Joint Chiefs of Staff Army Gen. Mark Milley said at the hearing.
+“I personally find it offensive that we are accusing the United States military, our general officers, our commissioned, non-commissioned officers of being ‘woke’ or something else because we’re studying some theories that are out there,” Chairman of the Joint Chiefs of Staff Army Gen. Mark Milley said at the hearing.

+NEW – Chairman of the US Joint Chiefs, General Mark Milley, says "Critical Race Theory is important," links "white rage" to Capitol riot on January 6.pic.twitter.com/PmgADl2zEz

 His response came after several lawmakers queried Milley and Defense Secretary Lloyd Austin on why critical race theory is being spread within the military.